Guru-Deep-Singh/AWS_Certified_Cloud_Practitioner_Practice/output_md_files/practice-exam-16.md

     - C. Amazon Cognito
     - D. AWS CodeCommit

 36. A company is considering migrating its applications to AWS.
-The company wants to compare the cost of running the workload on-premises to running the equivalent workload on the AWS platform. <br/>Which tool can be used to perform this comparison?
+The company wants to compare the cost of running the workload on-premises to running the equivalent workload on the AWS platform.
+Which tool can be used to perform this comparison?
     - A. AWS Simple Monthly Calculator
     - B. AWS Total Cost of Ownership (TCO) Calculator
     - C. AWS Billing and Cost Management console